-Maintaining a luxury watch collection, just as with any other type of collection that involves highly complex objects, comes with watch collecting costs beyond merely buying the pieces in the first place.
+Just as with any other type of collection that involves highly complex objects, maintaining a collection of luxury watches comes with watch collecting costs beyond merely buying the pieces in the first place.

-In the same way you wouldn’t expect, say, the car you drive to keep performing flawlessly without at least occasionally changing the oil or replacing the tires, watches need a similar level of love and care if you want them to go about their business properly for the foreseeable future.
-And just as classic cars need a correspondingly higher level of attention, so it is with vintage timepieces.
-Generally, the older the model, the more looking after it will require.
+In the same way you wouldn’t expect the car you drive to keep performing flawlessly without at least occasionally changing the oil or replacing the breaks and tires, watches need a similar level of love and care if you want them to go about their business properly for the foreseeable future.
+And just like how classic cars need a correspondingly higher level of attention, so it is with vintage timepieces.
+Generally speaking, the older the model, the more looking after it may potentially require.

-The type of watch, how often it is worn and what it is used for will also have a bearing on how often it should be looked at.
-A dive watch, for instance, one that is actually used for diving, should certainly be serviced more frequently to ensure the O-rings and screw threads are up to the job of keeping water out.
-The gaskets can age quickly and corrode, allowing moisture to seep in and causing the metal components in the movement to rust.
-Even if you are just used to wearing your watch in the shower, it is a good idea to have its waterproofness confirmed every couple of years.
+The type of watch, how often it is worn, and what it is used for will also have an influence on how often it should be serviced.
+A dive watch, for instance, one that is actually used for diving, should certainly be inspected by a watchmaker more frequently, not necessarily to go through an entire service, but to ensure the O-rings and screw threads are up to the job of keeping water out.
+Gaskets can age and allow moisture to enter the case, causing the metal components in the movement to rust.
+Even if you just plan on wearing your watch in the shower, it is a good idea to have its water-resistance confirmed every couple of years.

 Watch Collecting Costs

 Servicing luxury mechanical watches is obviously very specialized work, and it is priced accordingly.
 The costs vary hugely, based on brand, type, the replacement parts your watch may require, and whether or not you choose to send your watch to one of the particular brand’s own service centers or use an independent watchmaker.

 There are pros and cons for both.
 With an official service center, the company performing the service is the same one that originally built the watch, which means that there will never be any questions about having access to the right tools or equipment, and you know that any replacement parts will be 100% authentic.